MahirJhaveri/Tic-Tac-Toe/README.md

 ## What is this?
-This is an open sourced version of the code I plan to get up, running and live on the internet.
+This is an open sourced version of the code I plan to get up, and live on the internet.